alexmackey/oauthoops/README.md

 Many of these issues myself and colleagues have seen in the wild and some we’ve made ourselves – learn from these mistakes and build secure applications :)

+## Support

-Thanks to my employer [Kodez](https://www.kodez.com.au) for support in putting this together and please reach out if you need assistance with Identity, Development or AppSec.
+Thanks to my employer [Kodez](https://www.kodez.com.au) for support in putting this together and please reach out to Kodez for assistance with Identity, Development or AppSec.

 ## Contribution